likundec/likundec.github.io/getting-started/index.md

 Found a bug or aren't quite sure how something works?
 By all means [submit an issue](https://github.com/mmistakes/jekyll-theme-skinny-bones/issues) on GitHub.
 For straight forward bug fixes feel free to submit pull requests.

-**Skinny Bones** was built predominately as a framework for [my own site](http://mademistakes.com).
+**Kun Li** was built predominately as a framework for [my own site](http://mademistakes.com).
 My intention was never to make it all things for all people.
 So please keep that in mind before submitting new features or enhancements.
 If you've used any of my [Jekyll themes](http://mademistakes.com/work/jekyll-themes/) I think it's pretty clear what I like and what I try to avoid.
 When in doubt ask before wasting your time on a feature that won't get merged in.

 ---